Preparing for Application to the MOT Program on the Denton Campus of Texas Woman’s University

 - Submission of a School of Occupational Therapy application

-- A grade of a B (3.00) or higher for each prerequisite course (each course can repeated only once; both the original and repeat grade will be included in the pre-requisite average.)
+- A grade of a B (3.00) or higher for each prerequisite course.

 § Pre-requisites differ somewhat by undergraduate major but have the following content: